wesleyaraujo/20203-backend-developer-test/README.md

 Just create a new issue in this repo and we will respond and get back to you quickly.

+> What's the best way to send my project?

+Please send us clear instructions to run your project: like a Docker (compose) commands and a gently Postman project to test your endpoints.

 **Original test written by [Akita](https://t.co/W47ODZTOAc)**